telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/custom-markers.md

 ---
-title: Customize markers on the map
+title: Customize Markers on Map
-page_title: Customize markers on the map
+page_title: Customize Markers on Map | Kendo UI Map Widget
-description: Customize markers on the map.
+description: "Learn how to custyomize markers on a Kendo UI Map widget."
+slug: howto_customizemarkersonmap_map
 ---

-# Customize markers on the map.
+# Customize Markers on Map

-The example below demonstrates how to use custom markers on Kendo UI Map.
+The example below demonstrates how to use custom markers on a Kendo UI Map.

-#### Example:
+###### Example

 ```html
     <div id="map"></div>